sacnl/scp-customer-forum/handout.md

 1. Right-click on the folder *scp-forum-london* and choose *Build > Build*.
 2. Wait until the build has completed and you see a new folder *mta_archives* with one file *scp-london...mtar*.
 3. Right click on that file and choose *Deploy > Deploy to SAP Cloud Platform*.
-4. Verify that the endpoint and Cloud Foundry space from before are selected and click Deploy.
+4. Select the endpoint `https://api.cf.eu10.hana.ondemand.com` and the Cloud Foundry space from befor and click Deploy.

 The deployment will take a few minutes.
 You can continue with the next step.